 What’s the best way to think about link building pricing?

-Basically, understand that you get what you pay for in a lot of cases, and link building should be expensive if it’s being done right.
-If it’s too cheap, it’s probably a scam.
+Basically, understand that you get what you pay for in a lot of cases.